mattjj/pyslds/README.md

 maximization (EM) for either linear Gaussian or, using [pypolyagamma](https://github.com/slinderman/pypolyagamma), count observations.
-The inference algorithms use fast message passing implementations and count observation models additionally use the Pólya-gamma augmentation for inference.
+The inference algorithms use fast message passing implementations and count observation models additionally use the Pólya-gamma augmentation.

 ## Installing with pip